Cynoglossum officinale Seeds

 🌿 Understanding the Plant

-This is a tough native plant that thrives on neglect.
+Houndstongue is a tough, low-maintenance native that thrives on neglect once established.

-Sow directly outdoors in Autumn (Sept-Oct) or Spring (March-May).
-Scatter seeds onto bare, raked soil and cover lightly (5-10mm deep).
-Autumn sowing is often best as the winter cold helps break the seed dormancy.
+Sow directly outdoors in Autumn (September-October) or Spring (March-May).
+Scatter the large seeds onto bare, raked soil and cover lightly (approx. 5-10mm deep).
+Autumn sowing is often more successful as the natural winter cold helps to break seed dormancy, leading to stronger spring germination.

 📋 Plant Specifications